This article is also available on Medium.

 We know we need to remember the prefab’s material(s) so we can restore them.
 We also need a field to store the current placement state of the object.
 So, let’s add these fields to the

-Building class and initialize them in the constructor:
+Building class and initialise them in the constructor:

 The next step is to actually update the materials of the mesh depending on the placement state.
 To do this we add a